 Training experiences are supplemented with weekly conferences covering a broad spectrum of topics.
 Journal club is held monthly.
 Multidisciplinary conferences are held bi-monthly involving transplant surgery, radiology, hematology/oncology, radiation oncology, pathology, hepatology, and gastroenterology.

-Two primary hospitals – Truman Medical Center Hospital Hill and Saint Luke’s Hospital of Kansas City – participate in the gastroenterology training program.
+Two primary hospitals – University Health Truman Medical Center and Saint Luke’s Hospital of Kansas City – participate in the gastroenterology training program.
 The hospitals are primary teaching hospitals for the School of Medicine.

 - Years 2-3: Years 2-3: Second- and third-year fellows continue to expand their experience in the basic procedures and also perform esophageal manometry, ambulatory pH testing, and ERCP.
 Required rotations include pathology, GI-radiology, nutrition, GI-surgery, research, biliary endoscopy, and hepatology/liver transplantation.

-A wide range of experiences in the management of liver disease is available at TMC Hospital Hill and Saint Luke’s Hospital.
+A wide range of experiences in the management of liver disease is available at University Health Truman Medical Center and Saint Luke’s Hospital.
 Participation in the liver transplant program at Saint Luke’s Hospital is included in the Hepatology rotation.

 Both laboratory-based and clinical research opportunities are available and strongly encouraged.